CumulusNetworks/docs/content/cumulus-linux/Installation-Management/Managing-Cumulus-Linux-Disk-Images.md

 Reprovisioning the system deletes all system data from the switch.

-To initiate the provisioning and installation process, run the `onie-select -i` command:
+To stage an ONIE installer from the network (where ONIE automatically locates the installer), run the `onie-select -i` command.
+A reboot is required for the reinstall to begin.

     cumulus@switch:~$ sudo onie-select -i
     WARNING: